isomerpages/singhealth-gkps/_about-us/International Advisory Group (IAG).md

 permalink: /iag/
 description: ""
 ---
-The GKPS Advisory Group (AG) comprises of international experts in the field of patient safety and quality for healthcare.
-The GKPS AG is managed by SingHealth Institute for Patient Safety & Quality (IPSQ).
-The main role of GKPS AG is to validate the technical contents before they are being shared on GKPS.
-Essentially, the GKPS AG:
+The International Advisory Group of the Global Knowledge Sharing Platform for Patient Safety (GKPS) comprises of international health care and patient safety experts.
+The key roles of the International Advisory Group are to:

-* reviews the technical content, and events submitted to GKPS for sharing
+* review practices, resources, events and programmes submitted to the Global Knowledge Sharing Platform for Patient Safety (GKPS)
-* provides endorsement for resources to be shared on GKPS
+* provide endorsement for practices and resources to be shared on the Global Knowledge Sharing Platform for Patient Safety (GKPS)
 * supports the editorial board

-### Members of GKPS Advisory Group
+The International Advisory Group is managed by the SingHealth Duke-NUS Institute for Patient Safety &amp; Quality (IPSQ).

-Dr Neelam Dhingra, Unit Head, WHO Patient Safety Flagship, Geneva
+### Members of <br> GKPS International Advisory Group

-Prof Tan Kok Hian, Group Director SingHealth Institute for Patient Safety & Quality (IPSQ), Singapore
+1. Dr Neelam Dhingra, Unit Head, Patient Safety Flagship, World Health Organization-HQ, Geneva, Switzerland.

-To list Name, Designation, Organization, Country by Name in Alpha Order
+2. Prof Tan Kok Hian, Group Director and Senior Associate Dean, SingHealth Duke-NUS Institute for Patient Safety &amp; Quality (IPSQ), Singapore